aschuerch/MBBI_ComputerPracticum/_episodes/06-redirection.md

 questions:
 - "How can I search within files?"
 - "How can I combine existing commands to do new things?"
+- "How can I get rid of sequence data that doesn’t meet my quality standards?"
 objectives:
 - "Employ the `grep` command to search for information within files."
 - "Print the results of a command to a file."
 - "Construct command pipelines with two or more stages."
+- "Clean FASTQ reads using seqtk"
 keypoints:
 - "`grep` is a powerful search tool with many options for customization."
 - "`>`, `>>`, and `|` are different ways of redirecting output."